 The President of the Graduate Student Government shall be a voting member of the Graduate Council.
 The Graduate Student Government shall elect a second voting member of the Graduate Council from the body of graduate students in good standing, and shall do so in a timely fashion at the beginning of each academic year.
 The Dean shall then appoint three additional voting members from the body of graduate students in good standing.

 The President, Senior Vice President for Academic Affairs, Vice President for Research, the Dean and Associate Deans of the Graduate School, and the Ombudsperson for Graduate Students are ex officio non-voting members of the Council.

 Elected faculty members of the Council serve three-year terms.
 No more than one third of such members are elected in a single year.
 Elected members who serve a full three-year term are not eligible for election to consecutive terms.
 Appointed faculty members of the Council serve one-year terms.
 Vacancies on the Council are filled by appointment by the Dean from the constituency represented by the former member.

-Meetings of the Council are normally held at least twice each semester, exclusive of winter and summer terms, and are chaired by the Dean or his or her designee.
+- Meetings of the Council - Meetings of the Council are normally held at least twice each semester, exclusive of winter and summer terms, and are chaired by the Dean or his or her designee.
 Actions of the Council are by formal vote, a simple majority of voting members present prevailing, and are recorded in formal minutes taken by a secretary who is appointed by the Dean.
 A minimum of one more than one half of the voting membership of the Council must be present to form a quorum.

-The Council has the following standing committees:
+- Committees - The Council has the following standing committees:

 - Academic Standards